This is a living archive last updated

 What is the estimated total projected cost of this completed project?

-With up to 50 year tax exemptions and abatements given away like candy to attact these tech giants to Indiana, what benefits will this project return to the community to replace those lost tax revenues?
+With up to 50 year tax exemptions and abatements given away like candy to attract these tech giants to Indiana, what benefits will this project return to the community to replace those lost tax revenues?

 WORKFORCE